Who is Myles Would and how did he become a personal trainer?

 In my late teens, I didn’t understand the concept of personal responsibility.
 I did what I wanted without thought of the consequences.
 Luckily, I pulled myself out before it was too late.
 But what would my life have looked like if I didn’t?
 I don’t even want to think about it because I can’t imagine it would be anything worthwhile.

 What the Future Holds

 Tomorrow is the reality of today’s action.
 I’ll continue to train young men who want to change their lives around and regain their personal responsibility.
-I’ll also be training Brazilian Jiu Jitsu with the goal of competing in 2021.
-If you’re a young gentleman that wants to change their life around the same way I have, then consider applying for my Coaching Services through this form so that I can get to know you better.
+I’ll also be training Brazilian Jiu-Jitsu with the goal of competing in 2021.
+And if you’re a man that wants to get in the best shape of his life and have more confidence in everything he does, then you need the Atlas Posture Program.

 You’ll be training your posterior muscles so you can finally stand up tall with confidence and earn the respect of those around you.